 Both traditional and Roth 401(k) plans are set up by an employer, while with IRA plans, an individual sets it up.
 With each of these plans, it’s handy to use a retirement income calculator to check your savings progress.

 The contributions with Roth 401(k) and Roth IRA are post-tax.
-When it comes to traditional 401(K) plans, the contributions are pre-tax.
+When it comes to traditional 401(K) plans, the retirement savings contributions are pre-tax.
 Conversely, with a traditional IRA, your contributions are deductible and can be both pre-tax and post-tax.